aydimir95/aydrafting-blog/content/posts/Post №7.md

 2. Add `methods` to `static utility class` that we need
 3. Run these methods in `OnStartup` method

-In the next video, we will add to this:
 - Create and assign `icons` and `tooltips`,
-- Develop a naming system to simplify it all.
+- Develop a `naming system` to simplify it all.

 # 8. `Global` Variables